-- The minimum DC for an alchemical or herbal item is 10, and these tend to equate to 0-level spells in relation to the power of other spells. - The minimum CL is 1 and this also equates to 0-level spells, as well as being the weakest of alchemical or herbal items.
-This rank is also used for the most common of alchemical or herbal items (i.e. those in the core books under Special Items) as they are considered staples and used as teaching examples for any who gain even one rank in Craft (Alchemy) or Profession (Herbalist).
-In other words, these are the items for apprentices to practice on and then sell in the shop as they learn greater works. - Assume that 15 is the standard minimum DC for any item and 1 is the standard minimum CL.
-Maximums rise to 45 DC and 20 CL.
-Subtract one from the ranks listed in this chapter when
+The minimum DC for an alchemical or herbal item is 10, and these tend to equate to 0-level spells in relation to the power of other spells.

+The minimum CL is 1 and this also equates to 0-level spells, as well as being the weakest of alchemical or herbal items.
+This rank is also used for the most common of alchemical or herbal items (i.e. those in the core books under Special Items) as they are considered staples and used as teaching examples for any who gain even one rank in Alchemy or Profession: Herbalist.
+In other words, these are the works for apprentices to practice and then sell in the shop as they learn greater works.
+Herbla y Alchemic